rybosome/lmoe/README.md

 ### Image Recognition

+*Describe the contents of an image*

+This is `lmoe`'s first attempt to describe its default avatar.

 **Note**: currently this is raw, unparsed JSON output.
-Edited by hand for clarity in reading.
+Edited by hand for readability.

-This is `lmoe`'s first attempt to describe its default avatar.

 ```
 % curl -sS 'https://rybosome.github.io/lmoe/assets/lmoe-armadillo.png' | base64 -i - | lmoe what is in this picture